OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-30.md

 ## Proverbs 30:24

-Four things on earth are small, yet they are exceedingly wise:
+Four small creatures on earth are exceedingly wise:

 ## Proverbs 30:25